 This figure will help determine your estimated price per product in order to meet your revenue goals.

 Evaluate your competition

-The last piece in determining how to price your career coach is by simply looking at your competition.
+The last piece in determining how to price your career coaching services is by simply looking at your competition.

 The best way to do this is by finding like-minded businesses that offer product(s) with similar perceived value.
-Then, you can compare prices of the different businesses and determine where your career coach fits best in the marketplace.
+Then, you can compare prices of the different businesses and determine where your career coaching services fits best in the marketplace.

-All of these factors play an equal part in pricing your career coach, so it's important you evaluate each one individually to come up with an accurate price that will help optimize your business from the start.
+All of these factors play an equal part in pricing your career coaching services, so it's important you evaluate each one individually to come up with an accurate price that will help optimize your business from the start.

 Determine Which Business Bank Account You Need